VordyV/rconnet/README.md

 ### Specifications
 - Adminscript - default support
+- Modmanager - in the process of implementing the support
 - Battlefield 2142 support (It has not been tested in Battlefield 2, but it can work)

 You can do anything with this module, for example, a web banlist, a GUI program, a bot for Discord or telegram.
 That was the goal, to use a ready-made solution for different purposes.